Christmas wrapping ideas

 - Even if your crafting skills aren't amazing (I'm all about the quick crafty fix myself), you can stamp a design on a plain brown tag (don't worry if it goes off the edge - that looks great too), add a little washi tape to the edge of a tag or small envelope, or layer a couple of items (try a letter sticker on top of washi tape stripes).
 You may find creative skills you didn't know you had!

 - Use a stamp to make the tag itself.
-These tags are a good size for making tags: Christmas tree stamp (we added a silver star sticker on top), Noel bell stamp and Christmas bauble stamp.
+Many of our rubber stamps are a good size for making tags (we added a silver star sticker on top of our Christmas tree stamp).
 You can use a rivet punch (this is the one I bought from Amazon) to make a hole at the top.

 Make your own wrapping paper

 - Use stamps on plain brown paper to make your own wrapping paper.
-We keep paper from online deliveries, stamp it with nature-themed stamps such as this pine cone and mistletoe stamp , and then scrunch up the paper afterwards for a rustic look!
+We keep paper from online deliveries, stamp it with nature-themed stamps, and then scrunch up the paper afterwards for a rustic look!
 Geometric designs look better on smooth paper.
 It doesn't matter if the designs are randomly repeated and not in exact lines so don't worry about accuracy - when it's wrapped up no-one will notice.
 For small parcels you can add washi tape or glitter tape triangles to jazz up plain paper.
 I'd stay small scale if you do this one - you'll soon get crafter's fatigue if you attempt anything more ambitious!
+If you don't have many Christmas-specific craft supplies to hand you can still be creative - try using the rubber on the end of a pencil to make polka dots on plain paper!

 3. Less doesn't have to be more